Bong Revilla: Personal life

-In 2024, Revilla confirmed fathering illegitimate children but never revealed their names nor their mothers.
+In 2024, Revilla confirmed fathering illegitimate children but never revealed their names or their mothers.
 It was previously confirmed that Revilla had an affair with Lovely Guzman, a non-showbiz personality whom he had dated before marrying Mercado, and, together, they have one son named Luigi (born Francis Luigi Guzman in 1992).
 Guzman in 1999 later married Patrick Joseph Santos, who also legally adopted Luigi.
-Revilla's relationship with Guzman rekindled after he lost his daughter with Mercado, named Maria Alexandra, who died just 26 days after birth due to a heart condition resulted by the use of contraceptives.
+Revilla's relationship with Guzman rekindled after he lost his daughter with Mercado, named Maria Alexandra, who died just 26 days after birth due to a heart condition caused by the use of contraceptives.
 Mercado chose to stay with him due to her love for him and their children.

 Revilla is the fourth of the seven children of actor and former Philippine senator Ramon Revilla Sr. and Azucena Mortel Bautista.
-He is the younger brother of Marlon Bautista, a former nominee of 1-Pacman Party List, and the older brother of incumbent Bacoor mayor Strike Revilla and former Antipolo mayor Andrea Bautista-Ynares, who is married to former Rizal governor Casimiro "Jun" Ynares III.
+He is the younger brother of Marlon Bautista, a former nominee for 1-Pacman Party List, and the older brother of incumbent Bacoor mayor Strike Revilla and former Antipolo mayor Andrea Bautista-Ynares, who is married to former Rizal governor Casimiro Ynares III.
 He also has at least 32 paternal half-siblings, including actor Ram Revilla, who was murdered in 2011.